yurigalindo/Bitcoin_Strategy/README.md

 ## Software Architecture and Design

-I have identified a problem in the BuySellModel class: if the trade_signal method changes state used by the trade_order method or vice-versa, this adds complexity and potentially unwanted behavior.
-So I want to delegate these two methods to different classes, and orchestrate the two objects using BuySellModel
+Initially, I had one class containing methods for deciding when to buy, and another method deciding how much to buy.
+However, I realized that when both of these metehods change atributes of the class, this can add a bunch of complexity and unwanted behavior.
+So I refactored to delegate this to two objects: a signal modeling object, and an allocation object.
+This also opened up an easy way to re-use allocation strategies, specially when using Machine Learning models, since this decision doesn't depend on the type of model being used.

 ### Diagrams